s-kust/python-backtesting-template/README.md

 First, you create the necessary *derived columns* and one or more *features* based on them.
 Derived columns might include metrics such as trend slope, moving average, average true range (ATR), RSI, and others.
 Examples of functions that generate derived columns are available in the `/derivative_columns/` folder.
 For an example of a function that creates a Boolean feature column, refer to the `/features/f_v1_basic.py` file.

 The next step is to run a quick analysis to see how returns in the following days relate to today's values of your features.
-The file `run_fwd_return_analysis.py` shows how to do it, with detailed explanations in this document below and in the code.
+The `run_fwd_return_analysis_binary.py` and `run_fwd_return_analysis_groups.py` files show how to do it, with detailed explanations in this document below and in the code.

 If your feature is continuous, you can split it into groups and run the `analyze_values_by_group` function.
 This step is optional.
-The function `get_ma_200_relation_label` is an example of partitioning into groups and assigning labels to groups.
+The function `get_rsi_group_label` is an example of partitioning into groups and assigning labels to groups.

-Also, you could regress the future returns on your continuous feature, though there isn’t an example of such a regression in the `run_fwd_return_analysis.py` file yet.
+Also, you could regress the future returns on your continuous feature, though there isn’t an example of such a regression yet.

 In most cases, statistical tests will reveal that your trading signals are not viable for practical use, particularly when factoring in brokerage commissions and spreads.